Barr defends DOJ involvement in Trump sexual assault lawsuit

 "I think this illustrates why people should hold their fire and learn all the facts before they crucify this particular police officer," Barr said.

-Barr did not go into detail about the evidence he has seen but suggested that police often do the right things in confrontations with suspects.
+Barr did not go into detail about the evidence he has seen, but he suggested that police often do the right things in confrontations with suspects.

-Blake, who was shot in the back seven times, remains in stable condition in a hospital, though his family's lawyers and his father say he is paralyzed from the waist down as a result of the shooting.
-Wisconsin's attorney general said after the shooting that investigators found a knife on the driver’s side floorboard of the vehicle Blake was driving.
-But a lawyer for Blake's family, Benjamin Crump, has said that Blake did not have a knife in his hand.
+Blake, who was shot in the back seven times, remains stable in a hospital, although his family's attorneys and his father say he is paralyzed from the waist down as a result of the shooting.
+Wisconsin's attorney general said after the shooting that investigators found a knife on the driver's side floorboard of the vehicle Blake was driving.
+But a lawyer for Blake's family, Benjamin Crump, has said Blake did not have a knife in his hand.
 Crump said Blake was trying to get into his car to protect his sons, who were in the back seat.